aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-markdown/_index.md

 1. Load an HTML file using one of the HTMLDocument() constructors of the HTMLDocument class.
 1. Create a new [MarkdownSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/markdownsaveoptions/) object.
 1. Use the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of the Converter class to save HTML as a Markdown file.
-You need to pass the HTMLDocument, MarkdownSaveOptions, and output file path to the ConvertHTML() method to convert HTML to Markdown .
+You need to pass the HTMLDocument, MarkdownSaveOptions, and output file path to the ConvertHTML() method to convert HTML to Markdown.

 The following example shows how to process only links and paragraphs, other HTML elements remain as is: